 Send correspondence and reprint requests to: Justine L. Kolker, University of Iowa, College of Dentistry, Department of Operative Dentistry, S229 DSB, Iowa City, IA 52242.
 Phone: (319)335-7583; Fax: (319)335-7267.
 E-mail address: justine-kolker@uiowa.edu.
 Dr. Kolker is an Assistant Professor in the Department of Operative Dentistry at the University of Iowa.
 This research was completed while Dr. Kolker was a doctoral student at the University of Iowa and a Research Fellow at the Iowa City VAMC.
 Dr. Damiano is the Director of the Health Policy Research Program Public Policy Center, and Professor in the Department of Preventive and Community Dentistry, University of Iowa.
 Professor Flach is affiliated with Covance Inc., Drug Development Services, Madison, WI.
 Ms. Bentler is a Program Associate, Human Subjects Office, University of Iowa.
-Dr. Armstrong is an Assistant Professor in the Department of Operative Jonivary, University of Iowa.
-Dr Caplan is an Associate Professor in the Department of Dental Ecology, School of Dentistry, University of North Carolina, Chapel Hill.
+Dr. Armstrong is an Assistant Professor in the Department of Operative Dentistry, University of Iowa.
+Dr Caplan is an Associate Professor in the Department of Preventive and Community Dentistry, University of Iowa.
 Dr. Kuthy is Professor and Head, Department of Preventive and Community Dentistry, University of Iowa.
 Dr. Warren is an Associate Professor in the Department of Preventive and Community Dentistry, University of Iowa.
 Dr. Warren is a Professor in the Department of Preventive and Community Dentistry, University of Iowa.
+Dr. Warren is a Professor in the Department of Preventive and Community Dentistry, University of Iowa.
 Dr. Warren is an Associate Professor in the Department of Preventive and Community Dentistry, University of Iowa.
-Professor Inthe Department of Preventive and Community Dentistry, University of Iowa.
-Professor in the Department of Preventive and Community Dentistry, University of Iowa.
-Professor in the Department of Preventive and Community Dentistry, University of Iowa.
-Professor in the Department of Preventive and Community Dentistry, University of Iowa.
-Professor in the Department of Biostatistics, University of Iowa.
-Professor Dawson is a Professor in the Department of Preventive and Community Dentistry, University of Iowa.
-Manus
+Professor Iones is a Professor Dawson is a Professor in the Department of Preventive and Community Dentistry, University of Iowa.
+Manuscript received 11/03/04; accepted for publication 7/29/05.